Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Introduction

-\textbf{Acknowledgements}.
-We thank Dimitri Shlyakhtenko for his mentorship and lively discussions; and we thank IPAM and the Lake Arrowhead Conference Center for hosting the Quantitative Linear Algebra long program second reunion conference, where some of these discussions took place.
+We thank Dimitri Shlyakhtenko for lively discussions; and we thank IPAM and the Lake Arrowhead Conference Center for hosting the Quantitative Linear Algebra long program second reunion conference, where some of these discussions took place.
 We thank the American Institute of Mathematics SQuaRES program for hosting us for a week each in April 2022 and April 2023 to collaborate on this project.
 BH was supported by the NSF grant DMS-2000105.
 IC was supported by long term structural funding in the form of a Methusalem grant from the Flemish Government.
 DJ was supported by postdoctoral fellowship from the National Science Foundation (DMS-2002826).
-SKE was supported by a Simons postdoctoral fellowship.
 BN was supported by NSF grant DMS-1856683.